kazurayam/UsingMaterialsInKatalonStudio/README.md

 # Problem to solve

-I have developed another project named ['Materials'](https://github.com/kazurayam/Materials).
+I have developed another project on GitHub named ['Materials'](https://github.com/kazurayam/Materials).
 The Materials project is developed in Groovy language, provides a jar file.
 The jar file Materials-x.x.jar is supposed to be imported into a Katalon Studio project as one of the [External library](https://docs.katalon.com/display/KD/External+Libraries).

 By the term *Material* I mean any file created by test scripts on the fly.
-A typical example of a *Material* is an image file which contains the screenshot of a Web page taken by a test case.
-Other examples of *Material* include other types of file: a PDF file downloaded from Web site, an Excel file created by test script on the fly, or a JSON response from REST-API call.
+A typical example of a *Material* is a PNG file as  screenshot of a Web page.
+Other examples of *Material* include: PDF file downloaded from Web site, Excel file created by test script on the fly, or XML/JSON response from RESTful API call.

 WebDriver API and Katalon Studio provide sound support for taking screenshots, downloading files, getting API response.
-But they fall short of a primitive problem: **which path to save a file as?**
+But those fall short of a primitive problem: **which path to save a file as?**

-Specifying a single file path is trivial.
-Say, 'C:\Users\me\tmp\screenshot.png' will be enough for one-off file.
-However if we are to make multiple *materials* repeatedly (10 times a day, for example) and **if we are to reuse the materials after the test runs**, then it becomes an itchy problem how to resolve appropriate paths for *materials*.
+Specifying a one-off file path is trivial.
+Say, 'C:\Users\me\tmp\screenshot.png' would be fine.
+However if we are to make dozens of *materials* repeatedly (10 times a day, for example) and **if we are to reuse the materials after the test runs**, then it becomes an itchy problem how to resolve paths appropriate for *materials*.
+For example, I want to take 30 screenshots of the development environment of my web site as well as the production environment.
+After taking screenshots, I want to compare 30 pairs of images to find out if any difference found.
+In order to reuse them, the file paths of 30 * 2 screenshots needs to be well-designed and well-controlled by a supporring library.

+# Solution

-The `Materials` library is designed to solve this problem.
-By calling methods provieded by `MaterialRepository`, a test script in Katalon Studio can resolve a path for a *material* in the following format:
+The [`Materials`](https://github.com/kazurayam/Materials) library provides `com.kazurayam.materials.MaterialRepository` class.
+A test script in Katalon Studio can ask `MaterialRepository` to resolve path for a *material*.
+The path would be in the format as follows:

 `${projectDir}/Materials/${testSuiteName}/${testSuiteTimestamp}/${testCaseName}/${subdirs}/${fileName}`

 For example,

 `./Materials/TS07_visit a web site/20180913_093512/TC07_visiting a web site/1 CURA_Homepage.png`

 # How to set up